muhammedcanarica/PipeMuzzle/README.md

 PipeMuzzle is a data-driven 2D mobile puzzle game prototype built with Unity.
 Players rotate pipe tiles in 90-degree steps to form a continuous connection between a source and a muzzle.
 Once the route is complete, a projectile travels through the connected path and reaches the target.

 The project is currently in **pre-alpha / playable core prototype** development.
-The first data-driven level, visual board generation, and click-to-rotate interaction flow are now configured.
+The first data-driven level, visual board generation, click-to-rotate interaction, and automatic camera fitting for different board sizes are now configured.

 ### Technical highlights